 David Shimer, of Chappaqua, New York, will graduate in May with a B.A. and M.A. in history and Phi Beta Kappa honors.
 He was editor-in-chief of the Yale Daily News, America’s oldest college daily newspaper, and reported from the Berlin bureau of The New York Times last summer.
 He is a Harry S. Truman Scholar.
-During the 2016 election cycle, Shimer interned for Hillary Clinton’s campaign policy team and was a member of her general election debate preparation team.
-He will pursue an M.Phil. in international relations at the University of Oxford.
+During the 2016 election cycle, Shimer interned for Hillary Clinton’s campaign policy and debate preparation teams.
+He will pursue an D.Phil. in international relations at the University of Oxford.

 Read more about the Yale selections at Yale News.